 - Brief Description of the Training or Event Content

-- If applicable, describe how this training will be used to help develop, plan, or implement a state or regional Water Plan, NRCS Long Range Plan or Technical Implementation Plan, local water quality plan, or other community-based conservation plan.
+- If applicable, describe how this training will be used to help develop, plan, or implement a state or regional Water Plan, NRCS Long Range Plan or Targeted Implementation Plan, local water quality plan, or other community-based conservation plan.

 - How will this professional development opportunity affect your organization’s capacity and/or sustainability?
 Include specific skills or resources you gained, where applicable.